 Research tends to back this theory up, as Aguinaldo’s study (Am J Sports, 2009: Correlation of Throwing Mechanics With Elbow Valgus Load in Adult Baseball Pitchers) showed that a later trunk rotation in the pitching delivery and increased elbow flexion near peak valgus/ball release significantly reduced elbow valgus stress.

 What You Need to Adequately Study Pitching Mechanics

-Ideally, you get yourself a pair of high-speed cameras and film the delivery from overhead as well as from the side, but they’re not cheap anymore (good thing I bought five of them when I could!).
+Ideally, you get yourself a pair of high-speed cameras (or an iPhone 6) and film the delivery from overhead as well as from the side, but they’re not cheap anymore (good thing I bought five of them when I could!).